 The lightest colour you choose to apply should be applied over the eyelid first.
 It can also be used as a browbone highlighter.

-Step 3 - Darker
+Step 3 - Go for a darker base

 Your eyeshadow base colour should be slightly darker than the colour you used to start.
 This will make your lids appear larger and brighter, and give your eyes a more wide-awake look.